Dr. Yuanyuan Chen is an Assistant Professor, Department of Ophthalmology, University of Pittsburgh.

 Dr. Chen is a member of the Association for Research in Vision and Ophthalmology (ARVO).
 She serves as a journal reviewer for the following peer-reviewed publications: Journal of Biological Chemistry (JBC); Investigative Ophthalmology & Visual Science (IOVS); Federation of American Societies for Experimental Biology Journal (FASEB); PLOS ONE; Journal of Investigational Biochemistry; SLAS Discovery; and Human Molecular Genetics.

-Dr. Chen’s research interests include disease mechanism study and drug discovery of retinitis pigmentosa associated with rhodopsin P23H mutation; and roles of histone deacetylases in retinal degeneration.
+Dr. Chen’s research interests include mechanism study and drug discovery of RHO associated retinitis pigmentosa; drug discovery of myocilin associated glaucoma; and the role of a purine metabolite in treating photoreceptor degeneration.

-The Chen Lab uses small molecules to mitigate retinal degeneration by restoring the homeostasis of misfolded proteins.
-Many inherited retinal degenerations can be classified as protein misfolding diseases.
-Retinitis pigmentosa is an inherited and progressive retinal degeneration that currently lacks an effective treatment.
-A total of more than 150 rhodopsin mutations were found in about 30% of all autosomal dominant retinitis pigmentosa cases.
-A large portion of rhodopsin mutations can be classified in Class II mutations carrying folding defects.
+The Chen Lab pharmacological and biochemical methods to study protein misfolding visual disorders.
+Target protein homeostaisis can be restored by pharmacological chaperones or small molecule inducers of misfolded protein clearance.
+Rhodopsin (RHO) protein misfolding causes retinitis pigmentosa, an inherited and progressive retinal degeneration that currently lacks an effective treatment.
 Her lab uses biochemical and pharmacological methods to identify and characterize potent and efficacious small molecules that either stabilizes the misfolded rhodopsin protein, or specifically clear the mutant protein.
-She and her team then analyze the efficacy of selected lead compounds in mouse models that are either susceptible to light-induced retinal degeneration or undergo a progressive retinal degeneration.
+She and her team then analyze the efficacy of selected lead compounds in retinal explants or mouse models that are either susceptible to light-induced retinal degeneration or undergo a progressive retinal degeneration.
 As Dr. Chen works to develop an effective treatment for rhodopsin associated retinitis pigmentosa, she also uses the chemical genomic method to understand the structural properties of rhodopsin and its metabolism in rod photoreceptors.
+Similar to RHO-associated retinitis pigmentosa, mutations of Myocilin (MYOC) lead to its misfolding and retention in the endoplasmic reticulum and autosomal dominant glaucoma.
+The Chen lab is developing a drug discovery project looking for efficacious pharmacological chaperones of MYOC to treat this type of glaucoma.
+A third project of Chen lab is collaborative with Drs.
+Jose-Alain Sahel, Edwin Jackson and Lori Birder.
+They discovered an endogenous purine metabolite can effectively prevent photoreceptor degeneration in two rodent models of photoreceptor degeneration.
+They use a highly interdisciplinary methods to understand the mechanism of actions and to improve the efficacy and safety of the compound for treating photoreceptor degenerative diseases.
 Dr. Chen holds three pending patents for small molecule chaperones, degradation enhancers of rhodopsin, and retinal protecting compounds for age related retinal degeneration.

 View a partial list of Dr. Chen’s publications below: